LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/BotGroups&OtherTechniques/auto-escalation.md

 8. If set to the proper skill ID, you should hear a ring from the Conversational Cloud and see an option to accept the incoming conversation.

     <img class="fancyimage" style="width:700px" src="img/ConvoBuilder/advtutorial/auto_esc_cc.png">

+### What's next?

+Continue on to the [next tutorial](tutorials-guides-bot-groups-other-techniques-knowledge-bases.html) in the series.